chrissunny94/t265_json/README.md

 UBUNTU LTS version and the correct ROS version

+**This is the result of 6 months of misery at the end where i gained nothing other than wated time and effort .
+Hope you dont waste time on this hope your efforts are atelast fruitful**

+No Best Regards ,

+- Dil , trinath

+And the rest .

 - 14.04 = ROS indigo
 - 16.04 = ROS Kinetic
 - 18.04 = ROS Melodic